 - a cumulative GPA across all four years

-If you have taken courses with an online high school or community college, transcripts issued by these institutions should also be submitted with your application.
+If you have taken courses with an online high school or community college, that’s great.
+You should submit transcripts issued by these institutions with your application.

 - NYU requires the following:

 - A certificate of completion considered the equivalent of a high school diploma in your home state

 - UPenn requires “a consolidated transcript that pulls together and organizes your academic work.
 If the name of a course isn’t clear or needs further explanation, include a brief course description.
 Course listings, grading/rating scales, syllabi, lab work, reading lists, textbooks or historical/current information help enhance our understanding of your academic program.”

 - Harvard states the following: There is no special process, but all relevant information about your educational and personal background is welcome.
 In addition to the application, all applicants must submit standardized tests, a transcript (you may create your own), and recommendations.